-(a) represents provision made for disputes / contingencies in respect of electricity business and other corporate matters.
-No further information is given as the matters are sub-judice and may jeopardize the interest of the Parent Company

-(b) represents consumer claims logged of ₹ 1.56 Crore against BYPL, provision for other claims of ₹ 3.55 Crore in BRPL and provision for retirement of fixed assets of ₹ 15.51 Crore in BRPL and ₹ 7.35 Crore in BYPL.
+- (a) represents provision made for disputes / contingencies in respect of electricity business and other corporate matters.
+No further information is given as the matters are sub-judice and may jeopardize the interest of the Parent Company - (b) represents consumer claims logged of ₹ 1.56 Crore against BYPL, provision for other claims of ₹ 3.55 Crore in BRPL and provision for retirement of fixed assets of ₹ 15.51 Crore in BRPL and ₹ 7.35 Crore in BYPL.

-(a) Standby Charges (Parent Company):
+42. (a) Standby Charges (Parent Company):

-In the matter of liability of ₹ 515.60 Crore of standby charges with The Tata Power Company Limited (TPC) determined by MERC for the period April 1, 1998 to March 31, 2004, the Appellate Tribunal of Electricity (ATE) determined the total liability at ₹ 500 Crore and directed TPC to refund ₹ 354 Crore (inclusive of interest of ₹ 15 Crore upto March 31, 2004) to the Parent Company plus interest a 10% p.a. commencing from April 1, 2004 till the date of payment.
+In the matter of liability of ₹ 515.60 Crore of standby charges with The Tata Power Company Limited (TPC) determined by MERC for the period April 1, 1998 to March 31, 2004, the Appellate Tribunal of Electricity (ATE) determined the total liability at ₹ 500 Crore and directed TPC to refund ₹ 354 Crore (inclusive of interest of ₹ 15 Crore upto March 31, 2004) to the Parent Company plus interest @ 10% p.a. commencing from April 1, 2004 till the date of payment.
 Against the said order, TPC filed an appeal with the Supreme Court.
-The Hon'ble Supreme Court passed an interim order dated February 7, 2007 granting stay of the impugned order of the ATE subject to the condition that, TPC furnish a bank guarantee in the sum of ₹ 227 Crore and, in addition, deposit a sum of ₹ 227 Crore with the Registrar General of the Court which may be withdrawn by the Parent Company subject to the Parent Company giving an undertaking that in the event of the appeal being decided against the Parent Company, wholly or in part, the amount as may be found refundable by the Parent Company accordingly withdrew the amount of ₹ 227 Crore after complying with the conditions specified and has accounted the said amount as other liabilities pending final adjustment.
+The Hon'ble Supreme Court passed an interim order dated February 7, 2007 granting stay of the impugned order of the ATE subject to the condition that, TPC furnish a bank guarantee in the sum of ₹ 227 Crore and, in addition, deposit a sum of ₹ 227 Crore with the Registrar General of the Court which may be withdrawn by the Parent Company subject to the Parent Company giving an undertaking that in the event of the appeal being decided against the Parent Company, wholly or in part, the amount as may be found refundable by the Parent Company shall be refunded to TPC without demur together with interest as may be determined by the Court.
+The Parent Company accordingly withdrew the amount of ₹ 227 Crore after complying with the conditions specified and has accounted the said amount as other liabilities pending final adjustment.
 Moreover, pending final order of the Hon'ble Supreme Court, the Parent Company has not accounted for the reduction in standby charges liability of ₹ 15.60 Crore as well as interest amount determined by ATE as payable by TPC to the Parent Company.